Greiye/WGU_Notes_2024/README.md

  Judicial can veto the orders.
  gotta be 35 years old, natural born citizen, lived in america for 14 years.
  22nd Amendment made the president terms 2 max.
 8 years total.
+President appoints judges, embassadors, cabinet secretaries, high government officials Senate is President's "Advice and Consent"

+ WGU Video: Reps and Senates have no limits
+House of Reps involves House Rules Committee, Limits Debate Senate, Unlimited Debate and Cloture
+Cloture (3/5 of senate vote to end debate)

 </p>
 </details>